nginxinc/nginx-wiki/source/modules/set_misc.rst

   $ PATH=/path/to/your/nginx-with-set-misc-module:$PATH prove -r t

-You need to terminate any Nginx processes before running the test suite if you have changed the Nginx server binary.
+You need to terminate any NGINX processes before running the test suite if you have changed the NGINX server binary.

-Because a single nginx server (by default, ``localhost:1984``) is used across all the test scripts (``.t`` files), it's meaningless to run the test suite in parallel by specifying ``-jN`` when invoking the ``prove`` utility.
+Because a single NGINX server (by default, ``localhost:1984``) is used across all the test scripts (``.t`` files), it's meaningless to run the test suite in parallel by specifying ``-jN`` when invoking the ``prove`` utility.